devJaja/smart_health/smart_med/README.md

 This project is licensed under the MIT License.

 Contact
-For questions, suggestions, or support, contact us at your-email@example.com.
+For questions, suggestions, or support, contact us at jajak5242@gmail.com.

-Empowering healthcare with SMARTMED!
+Empowering healthcare with SMARTHEALTH!